tomdowns/cbatool/docs/CBAtool-parkingDoc.md

 - **AIM for enteprise grade code**

 ## Current Development Status
-- Significant progress has been made in report generation.
-The standardized `ReportGenerator` class is fully functional and capable of handling depth and position analysis, including PDF report generation.
+- Significant progress in worker extraction, creating dedicated classes for depth and position analysis
+- UI and analysis logic now more cleanly separated
+- Implemented Template Method Pattern for consistent analysis workflows
+- Basic reporting functionality improved with more modular architecture
-- UI improvements are ongoing to better the functionality and usability
+- Ongoing UI improvements to enhance functionality and usability
-- Significant improvements required to visualisations
-- Basic reporting functionality is implemented but requires improvement.
-- Major issues with useage of git repo. lack of experience means i was working on feature development branches and not merging back into the develop branch. currently trying to reslove lost functionality
+- Preparing for comprehensive testing of new worker implementations

 ## Key Issues and Fix Progress